HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/appliance/set-hpovappliancetwofactorauthentication.md

 By default, one combination is configured, containing the OID combination Smart Card Logon (1.3.6.1.4.1.311.20.2.2), Client Authentication (1.3.6.1.5.5.7.3.2).
 This combination requires the certificate on the smart card to be configured to allow the certificate to be used for smart card logon and for client authentication.
 It should work for most installations.
 You can edit this field to opt for a different combination of OIDs, or to add additional OIDs.
 A maximum of ten OIDs can be configured in a single string.

+{% hint style="info" %}
-NOTE: If you specify multiple OID combinations and one is a `super-set` of another, configure the more restrictive combination first.
+If you specify multiple OID combinations and one is a `
+{% endhint %}
+super-set` of another, configure the more restrictive combination first.

 | Aliases | None |